 Spiritual practice will remove your ignorance.
 It will help you disentangle yourself from what isn’t real.
 It will reveal to you who you are not, and who you always have been.
 It will lead you to endless joy and love.

 So what is spiritual practice?
 It is retracing our way back to God—to Absolute Truth, Absolute Consciousness, and Absolute Bliss.
 Where is God for us?
 Though God dwells everywhere, He remains no more than an idea until we go into the Heart.
 Our body is a map.
-At its center is the Heart—not the thumper, but the place within us that connects the manifest with the unmanifest.
-Spiritual practice requires us to redirect our attention into the Heart and quiet what prevents us from remaining there.
+At its center is the Heart—not the seat of emotion, but the place within us that connects the manifest with the unmanifest.
+Spiritual practice requires us to redirect our attention inward toward the Heart and quiet what prevents us from remaining there.
 In the Heart, we rest in our own nature.

 We cannot simply practice on our own; we don’t have the discernment to assess where we are.
-This is where a teacher comes in.
-My teacher was Swami Muktananda; over nearly a decade, he taught me one-on-one the real internal practice that leads to liberation.
+This is where the Guru comes in.
+My Guru is Swami Muktananda; over nearly a decade, he taught me one-on-one the real internal practice that leads to liberation.
 Baba awakened people and guided his disciples into the Heart, so they could reside in the Self of All as he did.
-This is my lineage, and I teach what Baba taught me, as I continue to practice and learn.
+This is my lineage, and I share what Baba shared with me, as I continue to practice and learn.

 In the course of spiritual practice, our knowledge of what is true will mature.
 Our understanding will continually shift as we go deeper within.
 Time after time, our expectations will be shot down.
 What once seemed valid and important will be revealed as superficial and off the point.
 What will show us how to proceed is the evolving discernment that accompanies the practice, allowing us to see more clearly the difference between what is real and what is transitory.
 Surrendering to God is not easy.
-If we are to remain on the path, we must have the guidance of a capable teacher or spiritual director.
+If we are to remain on the path, we must be willing to receive the guidance of an experienced practitioner.
 There will be times when we cling to our ideas and refuse to give up our limited sense of self.
 There will be times when we lose our way because the seeds of attachment within us have blossomed.
 Then we have to work even harder to come back to ourselves.
 This cannot be accomplished alone.

 Be with your experience consciously, let whatever comes up within you come up, and function appropriately on the physical plane.
 Ground your awareness in the Heart.
 Be still.